 The city has as well a bus network of 6 lines that cover all the tourist attractions, Museums, Exotic garden, business centres, or even the Casino or the Louis II Stadium.
 The solar boat-bus, another pleasant link between Monaco-Ville and the Casino with a playful and ecological transport.

-The Hôtel de Paris is scheduled to fully reopen in September 2018, after a 4 years renovation program.
+The Hôtel de Paris is fully reopened in September 2018, after a 4 years renovation program.
 Major innovations include the creation of a garden courtyard in the centre of the establishment and enhanced use of the roof space with the installation there of a new fitness, spa and pool area, superlative suites, and a “rooftop villa” with its own private pool and garden.